erdogant/imagesc/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/erdogant/imagesc/blob/master/LICENSE)
 [![Downloads](https://pepy.tech/badge/imagesc/week)](https://pepy.tech/project/imagesc/week)

 * imagesc is an Python package to create heatmaps.
-Multiple different manners are implemented, each with specific properties that can help to easily create your heatmap. the **fast** and **fastclean** method is optimized for speed, the **cluster** method allows direct clustering, the **seaborn** method contains many configuration settings, and finally, the **plot** resamples the imagesc from matlab.
+Various methods to create a heatmap are implemented, each with specific properties that can help to easily create your heatmap.
+The **fast** and **fastclean** method is optimized for speed, the **cluster** method provides clustering, the **seaborn** method contains many configuration settings, and finally, the **plot** as good as possible the imagesc from matlab.

 ## Contents
 - [Installation](#-installation)